javacc/javacc/docs/faq.md

 ### I'm writing a programming language interpreter, how do I deal with loops?

-Lots of users who want to write an interpreter for a programming language like to start with a calculator for expressions, evaluating during parsing.
-This is quite reasonable.
+Lots of users who want to write an interpreter for a programming language like to start with a calculator that evaluates expressions during parsing.
 Then they add, say, assignments and if-then-else statements, and all goes well.
 Then they want to add loops.
-Having committed to the idea that they are evaluating while parsing they want to know how to back up the token manager so that loop bodies can be re-parsed, and thus re-evaluated, over and over and over again.
+Having committed to the idea that they are evaluating while parsing they want to know how to back up the token manager so that loop bodies can be re-parsed, and thus re-evaluated, over and over again.

-It's a sensible idea, but it's clear that JavaCC will not make this approach easy.
-It may be easier to translate to an intermediate code during parsing, and then executing the intermediate code.
+It's a sensible idea, but JavaCC will not make this approach easy.
+It may be easier to translate to an intermediate code during parsing and then execute the intermediate code.
 A tree makes a convenient intermediate code.
 Consider using JJTree or JTB (see [JJTree and JTB](#jjtree-and-jtb)).

 If you still want to back up the token manager, you can tokenize the entire file to capture the tokens in a list (see [How do I capture and traverse a sequence of tokens?](#)) or, better still, a vector.
 Then write a custom token manager that delivers this captured sequence of tokens, and allows backing up.

 ## Comparing JavaCC with other tools

-[TBD.
+[TODO].
 Your maintainer would welcome comparisons with ANTLR, CUP, JLex, JFlex, and any others that users can contribute.
-My limited understanding is that CUP is similar to Yacc and Bison, and that JLex and JFlex are similar to Lex and Flex.]
+My limited understanding is that CUP is similar to Yacc and Bison, and that JLex and JFlex are similar to Lex and Flex.

 ### Since LL(1) ⊂ LALR(1), wouldn't a tool based on LALR parsing be better?

-It's true that there are strictly more languages that can be described by `LALR(1)` grammars than by `LL(1)` grammars.
+It is true that there are strictly more languages that can be described by `LALR(1)` grammars than by `LL(1)` grammars.
 Furthermore, almost every parsing problem that arises in programming languages has an `LALR(1)` solution and the same can not be said for `LL(1)`.

 However the situation with parser generators is a big more complicated.
 JavaCC is based on `LL(1)` parsing, but it allows you to use grammars that are not `LL(1)`.
 As long as you can use JavaCC's lookahead specification to guide the parsing where the `LL(1)` rules are not sufficient, JavaCC can handle any grammar that is not left-recursive.
 Similarly tools based on `LALR(1)` or `LR(1)` parsing generally allow input grammars outside those classes.